aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1457-Clustering.md

 Density-based clustering determines cluster assignments **based on the density of data points in a region**.
 Clusters are assigned where there are high densities of data points separated by low-density regions.

-Unlike the other clustering categories, this approach **doesn’t require the user to specify the number of clusters** .
-Instead, there is a **distance-based parameter that acts as a tuneable threshold**.
+Unlike the other clustering categories, this approach **doesn’t require the user to specify the number of clusters**.
+Instead, there is a **distance-based parameter that acts as a tunable threshold**.
 This threshold determines how close points must be to be considered a cluster member.

-Examples of density-based clustering algorithms include Density-Based Spatial Clustering of Applications with Noise, or **DBSCAN**, and Ordering Points To Identify the Clustering Structure, or **OPTICS**.
+Examples of density-based clustering algorithms include Density-Based Spatial Clustering of Applications with Noise or **DBSCAN**, and Ordering Points To Identify the Clustering Structure, or **OPTICS**.

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_999099067d7e47169e2617a4bd512264.png)